GoekhanAgkurt/capstone-grocery-app/README.md

-# My Groceries
+# My Grocery

 ## Project

 This app was developed in the course of the capstone project that is the final project of the 3 months full time web-development bootcamp from [neue fische](https://www.neuefische.de/bootcamp/web-development#kursinhalte).

-My Groceries is a shopping list app for groceries with the option of linking created products and stores with each other while also saving and displaying additional information such as locations or product photos.
+My Grocery is a shopping list app for groceries with the option of linking created products and stores with each other while also saving and displaying additional information such as locations or product photos.

 Users can decide in which of the created stores they want to buy the products that they created in the app.
 When a product is then put on the shopping list, users can click on a product to see where they need to go to get this product.